subvertnormality/mosaic/README.md

 **Page 1**: Here, you can set the number of repetitions for each Song Sequence.
 This setting dictates how sequences transition in song mode.
 When song mode is off, you manually control slot activation, allowing you to dictate the flow of your song.
 **Page 2**: Set the tempo to match the mood you want, from a soothing lullaby to a fast-paced track.

+## Locks

+Trig param values, masks, and various grid functions can be fixed to specific steps on both the channel and global scale pages of Mosaic.
+When a value is locked to a step, it applies for the duration of that step.
+This includes trig params, scales, and octave settings on the channel page, as well as global scale and transpose settings on the global scale page.
+Locks are set on the channel edit page.
+Trig locks enhance your control over the sequencing process, allowing for precise adjustments and modifications at any step of your sequence.

+### Trig Param Locks

+Device parameters can be locked on a per-step basis.
+To set a param trig lock:

+1. Hold down the step you want to modify on the channel page sequencer.
+2. Adjust the param value that you want to lock to this step.

+To clear a specific param trig lock:

+1. On the Norns screen, select the parameter you want to unlock.
+2. Hold the step where the param is locked and press K3.

+To clear all param trig locks from a step:

+1. Ensure you are on the trig param page on your norns device.
+2. Hold the step you want to clear all param trig locks from.
+3. Press K2.

+### Mask Locks

+Masks can also be locked on a per-step basis.
+To set a mask trig lock:

+1. Hold down the step you want to modify on the channel page sequencer.
+2. Adjust the mask value that you want to lock to this step.

+To clear a specific mask trig lock:

+1. On the Norns screen, select the mask you want to unlock.
+2. Hold the step where the mask is locked and press K3.

+To clear all mask trig locks from a step:

+1. Ensure you are on the Mask page on your norns device.
+2. Hold the step you want to clear all mask locks from.
+3. Press K2.

+### Scale Locks

+Scales can be set on a per-step basis.
+They can be set globally across all channels on the Scale Editor, or per channel oin the Channel Editor.
+Scale locks on set on steps in the Channel Editor take prescedence over global scale locks.
+Scales persist until the end of the pattern unless another scale lock is encountered.
+To set a scale lock:

+1. Hold down the step you want to modify on the channel page sequencer.
+2. Press the desired scale slot.

+To clear a grid trig lock:

+1. Hold the step with the locked value.
+2. Press the value that is currently locked to unlock it.

+### Transposition Locks

+The transposition of your song can be set on a per-step basis from the scale page accessed in the channel editor.
+Transposition locks are applies on top of scale transposition values.

+To set a transposition lock:

+1. Hold down the step you want to modify on the channel page sequencer.
+2. Press the desired transposition value.

+To clear a transposition lock:

+1. Hold the step with the locked value.
+2. Select the currently selected lock value.

+### Octave Locks

+A step's current octave can be altered using trig locks.
+To lock a step's octave:

+1. Hold down the step you want to modify on the channel page sequencer.
+2. Press the desired octave using the octave buttons at the bottom of the channel page.

+To clear an octave trig lock:

+1. Hold the step with the locked value.
+2. Press the value that is currently locked to unlock it.

 ## Save and Load

 You can save and load your creations using the param menu.
 When you choose to save, you'll be prompted to enter a name for your creation.
 Remember to use a descriptive name so you can easily find and manage your projects.